-CREDIT CARD Walton EMC accepts Visa, MasterCard or Discover for phone, walk-in, draft or Internet payments.
+CREDIT CARD Walton EMC accepts Visa, MasterCard, Discover or American Express for phone, walk-in or internet payments (minimum transaction is \$5).

 VIEW YOUR ENERGY USE ONLINE

 Log on to our customer portal at mywaltonemc.com and you'll have access to all sorts of data, including hourly, daily and monthly electricity use, weather stats and the amount of heating or cooling required.
 Other handy features include the ability to print or export data for further analysis.